ganity/gdfs/README.md

 # gdfs
-A Simple File System write by Rust lang, just for fun.
+A Simple File System write by rust lang, just for fun.

 how to build:<br>
 cd gdfs   <br>